What do you think has the biggest impact on property prices?

 Have a property near a major road that you plan on selling in the near future?
 Invest in privacy screening plants, water features to drown-out any residual noise, and when you do put your home on the market, ask your agent to try and schedule open inspections for times outside of peak traffifc periods.

 2. Street names

 Yes, even the name of your street can affect the value of a home.
 Research in the US by listings site Trulia found that the median price per square metre of homes correlated to the type of address.

 The study found that 'Boulevard' was the priciest, followed by 'Place', 'Road', 'Terrace' and 'Court'.
 Too bad if you live on a 'Street' - as it had the cheapest homes - followed by those on 'Drive' and 'Avenue'.

 The upshot is that if you live or own a property on a 'Boulevard', you can expect it to sell for 36 per cent more than a 'Street' address.
 Pretty easy money we think.

 Got rowdy or nuisance neighbours?
-It could be all night partying or a dog that likes to hear its bark, or someone who likes to use a power tool or lawn mower at unsociable hours.
-Then there are the compulsive hoarders with junk oozing out of their garden into yours.
+It could be all night partying or a dog that likes to hear its own bark, or someone who likes to use a power tool or lawn mower at unsociable hours.
+Perhaps you have compulsive hoarders with junk oozing out of their garden into yours.

 The bottom line is that if they are a persistent problem they could be bad news for the value of your property.
 But if your property is in a friendly, compassionate street then rest assured, your home could well benefit from the community vibe.